redhat-beyond/documents/statement-of-work/Beyond08-SOW.md

  shared work processes.
 Mentors will advise how to prepare for the demo.

-{% alert %}The process is as important as the final project products.{% endalert %}
+{% rhalert %}The process is as important as the final project products.{% endrhalert %}

 As part of the preparation for this demo you should establish a new **public** channel in the Beyond Slack workspace for communications inside